 Bike Sharing as Weekend Sport

 On weekends you can often find Kevin pedaling through beautiful New England countryside in the close company of Faith, the husky that Kevin got when she was a tad over a year and a half old.
 Faith, who’s now eight, is Kevin’s constant partner in bikejoring competitions.
+Bikejoring?

 .
 Participants in the early twentieth century were towed on cross-country skis by reindeer.
 Now, the power is supplied by horses (equine skijoring) or a dog or team of dogs (dog skijoring).
 A wide variety of pulling breeds are used but traditionally northern dogs — huskies, malamutes, Samoyeds, and Inuit dogs — are still widely considered the face of dog skijoring.
-Bikejoring is a warm-weather, dry land variation of the sport.
-Like skijoring, the pulling is done by a dog or dog team.
-(Learn more.)
+Bikejoring

+.)
+Kevin was already an avid bicyclist for some years when Faith came to live with the O’Rourkes.
+Like Kevin, Faith had no experience with bikejoring.
+That was soon to change for man and dog alike.
 “After getting Faith,” Kevin said, “I did some research about exercising huskies and got advice from other owners.
 My wife and I were pretty excited to learn about the bikejoring races.
 Then we became great friends with another couple who own three huskies and were already into bikejoring.
 Six years later, we’re still active in the sport and Faith is still very competitive.
 Bikejoring draws a community of great people.”